 Experience, experience, experience

 So you must have heard me say that all important E word – in fact, I have said it a lot so far and I can’t stress it enough.
 The best way to get in to a career that you love is to get the experience and skills necessary and luckily, nowadays, you can gain those skills by doing online courses, enrolling in training programs and getting in to interning.
+Career ideas for you can involve a huge variety, and so what if it takes you a few go's to find what suits you, you have nothing to lose.
 Back in 2014, I went through a bit of crisis – I basically had no direction of where my career was leading me, so I took a break and did internships in PR.
 The experience I gained was valuable to me until this day and I am constantly using what I learnt to help me with this blog and brand relationships.
 If you can and your timing allows, getting as much experience as possible will help you in the long run.

 Networking is key